mfeather12/mfeather12/README.md

 - 👋 Hi, I’m @mfeather12
-- 👀 I’m interested in bioinformatics, though very much a beginner on the programming side.
+- 👀 I’m a retired molecular biologist interested in bioinformatics, though very much a beginner on the programming side.
 - 🌱 I’m currently learning Python.
 - 📫 I can be reached at msfeatherstone@gmail.com